bbikdash/lightning_object_detection/README.md

 YOLOX can be trained for custom object detection tasks if labeled data is provided.

 Data should be separated into image and label directories.
-For example, the dataset for thermal building detection has the following generic structure
+For example, the datasetd have the following generic structure
 ```
 image_dir/
     image1.png